-Good pasta is one of my weaknesses but I have long gotten used to many fantastic paleo pasta alternatives such as zucchini noodles, seaweed pasta or spaghetti squash.
+Good pasta is one of my weaknesses, but I have long gotten used to many fantastic paleo pasta alternatives such as zucchini noodles, seaweed pasta or spaghetti squash.
 These ribbon making friendly vegetables go with most pasta sauces and provide many beneficial nutrients and fibre.
 Today I want to share one of my favourite (and super simple) sauces with a little twist.
-You will ideally need a vegetable spaghetti maker, also known as a spiralizer.
+You will ideally need a vegetable spiralizer.

-Arrabbiata sauce is a simple yet rich tomato sauce with lots of garlic, chilli and olive oil – Italian’s essential flavours in one pot.
-It goes with so many things.
-I love seafood – rich in Omega-3’s and essential minerals – so I often add prawns or even tinned salmon to this sauce, but you can easily grill some chicken or add some ground up beef or diced cooked sausage.
-My vegetarian friends can add pan-fried mushrooms.
+Arrabbiata sauce is a simple yet rich tomato sauce with lots of garlic, chilli and olive oil – all essential Italian flavours in one pot.
+It goes with so many things!
+I love seafood – rich in omega-3s and essential minerals – so I often add prawns or even tinned salmon to this sauce, but you can easily grill some chicken or add ground up beef or diced cooked sausage.
+For a vegetarian version, use some pan-fried mushrooms.

 If you don’t have a spiralizer to make the zucchini noodles, you can easily use a vegetable peeler to make ribbons instead.
 The key to cooking zucchini (courgette) noodles is to barely cook them at all.
 You literally warm them up in the sauce and they are ready to go.
 Feel free to sprinkle with grated Parmesan or crumbled goat’s cheese, or some nutritional yeast flakes.
 This is a great complete paleo meal.
 Bon appetit!